oxfeeefeee/goscript/README.md

     - parser -- a port of the official implementation that comes with the Go installer.
     - type checker  -- a port of the official implementation that comes with the Go installer.
     - codegen -- generates the bytecode.
-    - VM -- runs the bytecode.
+    - vm -- runs the bytecode.
+    - engine -- the wrapper.

 ### Progress
-+ Language: supports most features, the biggest missing part is goroutine/channel/defer.
++ Language: the biggest missing part is goroutine/channel/defer, supports most features, some of them are, probably for the first time, implemented in a script language :), like Pointer/Interface/Struct.
 + Standard library: just got started.
 + Production readiness: far from.
 The parser and the type checker are probably ok because they were ported and passes the test cases comes with the original code.
 The backend has a lot of rough edges, and we need much more test cases.